Vikings seek to complete regular-season sweep of Packers - WHIZ News

 KEY MATCHUP: Packers offensive line vs. Vikings pass rush.
 The uncertainty of Green Bay’s situation at offensive tackle makes this matchup particularly intriguing.
 LT David Bakhtiari has missed three straight games as he recovers from an appendectomy.
 RT Yosh Nijman left the Dolphins game with a shoulder injury.
 If one or both of those tackles can’t play Sunday, the Packers could have a tough time containing Minnesota’s pass-rushing duo of Danielle Hunter (10½ sacks) and Za’Darius Smith (10).
 Smith, a Pro Bowl selection, played for the Packers from 2019-21 and had a combined 26 sacks from 2019-20.

-KEY INJURIES: Packers OT David Bakhtiari (appendectomy) has missed three straight games, but has been practicing on a limited basis this week. … Packers DL Dean Lowry (calf) went on injured reserve this week. … Lowry, WR Christian Watson (hip), CB/KR Keisean Nixon (groin) and OT Yosh Nijman (groin) left the game at Miami with injuries that leave their status uncertain. … Vikings C Garrett Bradbury (back) has missed three straight games. … Vikings DL James Lynch hurt his shoulder in the victory over the Giants and hasn’t practiced this week.
+KEY INJURIES: Packers OT David Bakhtiari (appendectomy) is expected to play Sunday after missing three games. … Packers DL Dean Lowry (calf) went on injured reserve this week. … WR Christian Watson (hip) and CB/KR Keisean Nixon (groin) are questionable. … Vikings C Garrett Bradbury (back) and Vikings DL James Lynch (shoulder) have been ruled out for Sunday’s game.

 SERIES NOTES: The Vikings have won three of the past four meetings.
 The lone Packers victory during that stretch was a 37-10 blowout in Green Bay last season that Vikings QB Kirk Cousins missed because he was on the COVID-19 reserve list.
 That game gave the Packers the NFC’s No. 1 seed and knocked the Vikings out of playoff contention last season.
 The Packers have a 34-26-3 home record against the Vikings.
 The Packers have gone 16-11-1 against the Vikings when Aaron Rodgers has been Green Bay’s starting quarterback.
 Rodgers has 57 touchdown passes and eight interception passes against the Vikings.